NLCaceres/Android-Infection-Prevention/README.md

 - Settings to personalize app, individually and as a team

 ### Recent Updates
-- Jetpack Composables for each ViewHolder in the HealthPracticeAdapter, FilterAdapter and SelectedFilterAdapter
+- Jetpack Composables for each ViewHolder in the HealthPracticeAdapter and FilterAdapter
+  - SelectedFilterAdapter completely replaced by FlowRow-based ListView Composables, consolidating UI into 2 simple Stateful Composables as well as a Screen/View-level Composable containing the Stateful Composables, 1 each for FragmentReportList and FragmentSortFilter
-- Consolidate Hilt Modules into main AppModule, leaving improved RepositoryModule for UI Testing to easily stub in data
+- Consolidated Hilt Modules into main AppModule, leaving improved RepositoryModule for UI Testing to easily stub in data
 - Updated RecyclerView Diff'ing for all Adapters
 - Sort/Filter Options + Search Bar working with Report List
-- Drop Toasts for Snackbars
+- Dropped Toasts for Snackbars
   - Update leftover references to Toasts
 - Reduced magic string usage
   - Relevant to i18n and future l10n
-- Add Kaspersky Kaspresso to not only reduce flakiness of Android UI Tests BUT ALSO to further improve their readability and speed
+- Added Kaspersky Kaspresso to not only reduce flakiness of Android UI Tests BUT ALSO to further improve their readability and speed
+  - All UI tests have been updated to Kaspresso TestCases, all of which consistently pass
 - Take advantage of AppManifest merging to set usesCleartext to false in all build variants EXCEPT for debug
   - Ensures only the Debug build connects over HTTP, allowing the Debug variant to connect to a local server

 ### Technical Upgrades
 - Integrated Android Navigation Component to simplify navigation logic
 - Dropped MVC for MVVM approach, splitting Views & ViewModels
+  - Using mix of LiveData, StateFlow, and MutableState depending on level of data-manipulation needed, making UI-updates as simple as possible through reactivity
 - Additions
     - Hilt
       - Merged DataSourceModule into main AppModule by converting it into abstract class that includes a Kotlin Companion Object